lauraaaaG/MIP_asp/README.md

-# Introduction

-These smart contracts are designed to provide access to a blockchain system, ensuring that the Material Impact Passport for wooden substances can be verified and certified at every stage.
-To achieve this, a series of smart contracts have been developed, each targeting a specific aspect of the value chain.
-These contracts are tailored for the company Bonzano, ensuring that all information related to forest management, logistics, and production processes are accurately tracked and verified.

-The primary purpose of these smart contracts is to ensure compliance with social sustainability indicators as per OECD and PEFC guidelines, providing a transparent and immutable record of all operations.
-This ensures that every stakeholder in the supply chain can trust the data and certifications provided, ultimately supporting sustainability and accountability.

-Below are the details of the smart contracts created for each part of the value chain:

-# Smart Contract for Forest_Management
+# Forest Management, Logistics, and Process Production Smart Contracts

+## Overview

-Manages and tracks forest resources and ensures compliance with social sustainability indicators (from OECD and PEFC Guidelines).
+These smart contracts are designed to manage and track various aspects of forest management, logistics, and production processes.
+The contracts ensure compliance with social sustainability indicators from OECD and PEFC Guidelines and facilitate interactions between manufacturers, wood suppliers, logistics operators, and regulatory bodies.

+## Forest Management Smart Contract

+### Description
+The Forest Management contract is designed to manage and track forest resources and ensure compliance with social sustainability indicators.

-### Wood Mix
+### Key Components

-- `mapping woodMix`: initialized in the constructor function.
+- **Wood Mix**: A mapping `woodMix`, initialized in the constructor function.
   - Types of wood used to produce a panel.
   - Types of wood respective percentages.

-#### Public Getter Function
-- `getWoodPercentage`: used to retrieve the percentage of a specified wood type.
+  - Public getter function `getWoodPercentage` to retrieve the percentage of a specified wood type.

-### Compliance Criteria
-- `array complianceCriteria`: used to store a list of compliance standards, populated with social sustainability indicators, initialized in the constructor function.
+- **Compliance Criteria**: An array `complianceCriteria` stores a list of compliance standards, initialized in the constructor function.
-- `getComplianceCriterion`: public getter function used to retrieve a specific compliance criterion by its index.
+  - Public getter function `getComplianceCriterion` to retrieve a specific compliance criterion by its index.

-# SMART CONTRACT – Logistics
+- **Weekly Poplar Supply**: A constant `weeklyPoplarSupply`, representing the weekly supply of poplar wood (in tons).

+- **Wood Source Percentages**: A mapping `woodSourcePercentage`, initialized in the constructor function, stores the percentage of wood sourced from different countries.
+  - Public getter function `getWoodSourcePercentage` to retrieve the percentage of wood sourced from a specified country.

+- **Transport Information**: `Transport` struct:
+  - Transport type.
+  - Fuel type.
+  - Capacity (in tons).
+  - Public getter function `getTransportInfo` to retrieve all the information related to transports.

+- **NUTS Codes**: An array `NUTSCodes` stores NUTS codes of the forests from which the wood comes from.
+  - Initialized in the constructor function.
+  - Public getter function `getNUTSCodes` to return all the codes.

+### Usage
+This contract should be deployed by the manufacturer (Bonzano) and other wood suppliers to update wood composition, origin, means of transport, and to ensure compliance with regulatory standards.
+Regulatory bodies and auditors can interact with it to verify adherence to compliance regulations.

+## Logistics Smart Contract

+### Description
-Manages and tracks logistics-related information, including the annual sales volume of products, details about packaging materials, and transportation means along with their specific container details for the different destinations.
+The Logistics contract manages and tracks logistics-related information, including annual sales volume, packaging materials, and transportation details.

-### Metrics Tracked
+### Key Components

-#### Annual Sales Volume
-- `constant annualSalesVolume`: set to represent the volume of sold panels per year (in m³).
+- **Annual Sales Volume**: A constant `annualSalesVolume` representing the volume of sold panels per year (in m³).

-#### Packaging Materials Tracking
-- `struct Packaging`:
+- **Packaging Materials Tracking**: `Packaging` struct:
   - Typology (type of material).
   - Quantity (in kilograms).
   - Recyclability percentage.
-- `mapping packaging`: initialized in the constructor function, used to store and retrieve packaging details based on material name.
+  - A mapping `packaging`, initialized in the constructor function, stores and retrieves packaging details based on material name.

-#### Means of Transport
-- `struct Transport`:
+- **Means of Transport**: `Transport` struct:
   - Typology (type of transport).
   - Fuel type.
   - Capacity.
-  - Container details for specific destinations (number of containers and distance travelled).
+  - Container details for specific destinations (number of containers and distance traveled).
-- Each `Transport` struct contains a nested mapping to store `ContainerDetail` structs for the different destinations.
+  - Nested mapping to store `ContainerDetail` structs for different destinations.
-- `struct ContainerDetail`: stores the number of containers and the distance travelled (in km) for each destination.
+  - `ContainerDetail` struct stores the number of containers and the distance traveled (in km) for each destination.
-- `mapping transports`: initialized in the constructor function, used to store and retrieve transport details based on transport typology.
+  - Mapping `transports` initialized in the constructor function stores and retrieves transport details based on transport typology.

-#### Internal Function
-- `setContainerDetails`: used internally to set the number of containers and distance for specific transport and destination pairs.
+  - `setContainerDetails` function sets the number of containers and distance for specific transport and destination pairs.

-#### Public Getter Function
-- `getContainerDetails`: allows to retrieve the container details for a specific transport and destination.
+  - `getContainerDetails` function retrieves the container details for a specific transport and destination.

+### Usage
+This contract should be deployed by logistics operators to set details of containers for specific transport types and destinations, and packaging materials used.

-# Smart contract for Process and Production
+## Process Production Smart Contract

+### Description
-Manages and tracks various aspects of a production process, including the annual production volume, energy consumption, adhesive usage, paint usage, and compliance with social sustainability indicators (from OECD and PEFC Guidelines).
+The Process Production contract manages and tracks various aspects of the production process, including annual production volume, energy consumption, adhesive usage, paint usage, and compliance with social sustainability indicators.

-### Metrics Tracked
+### Key Components

-#### Annual Production Volume
-- `constant annualProductionVolume`: defined to store the annual production volume (in m³).
+- **Annual Production Volume**: A constant `annualProductionVolume` stores the annual production volume (in m³).

-#### Energy Consumption
+- **Energy Consumption**:
   - Electrical energy consumption per unit of production (in KWh per m³).
   - Thermal energy consumption per unit of production (in KWh per m³).
   - Methane consumption for producing thermal energy (in standard m³ per m³).

-#### Adhesive Usage
+- **Adhesive Usage**:
   - Typology of adhesive used.
   - Quantity of adhesive used (in tons per m³).

-#### Paint Usage
-- `variable paintUsage`: defined to store the amount of paint used per unit of production (in l/m³).
+- **Paint Usage**: A variable `paintUsage` stores the amount of paint used per unit of production (in l/ m³).

-### Compliance Criteria
-- `array complianceCriteria`: used to store a list of compliance standards, populated with social sustainability indicators, initialized in the constructor function.
+- **Compliance Criteria**: An array `complianceCriteria` stores a list of compliance standards, initialized in the constructor function.
-- `getComplianceCriterion`: public getter function provided to retrieve a specific compliance criterion by its index.
+  - Public getter function `getComplianceCriterion` retrieves a specific compliance criterion by its index.

+### Usage
+This contract should be deployed by process and production operators in the manufacturing company (Bonzano) to manage and update production-related data of the panels and ensure compliance with regulatory standards.
+Regulatory bodies and auditors can interact with it to verify and audit the production data for compliance and performance evaluation.

+## Deployment and Interaction

+These contracts are designed to be deployed and interacted with by relevant stakeholders, including manufacturers, wood suppliers, logistics operators, and regulatory bodies.
+Each contract provides public getter functions to retrieve necessary data and ensure transparency and compliance with established guidelines.

+### Example Interactions

+- **Forest Management**: Update wood composition and origin, track transport information, and ensure compliance with social sustainability indicators.
+- **Logistics**: Set and retrieve packaging material details, manage transport and container details for different destinations.
+- **Process Production**: Track production volume, energy consumption, adhesive and paint usage, and compliance with social sustainability indicators.

+## Conclusion

+These smart contracts provide a robust framework for managing and tracking forest management, logistics, and production processes, ensuring compliance with social sustainability standards and facilitating transparent interactions between stakeholders.